 The Basic Binder includes the actual notebook as well as all the pages in the initial set.
 The MSRP is $29.99.
 The addendum sections are just the pages themselves, no notebook, and each has a MSRP of $29.99.
 Check with your Janome America Dealer about special offers he/she may be featuring.
 And, keep in mind the Workbooks and Addendum Supplements have been very popular, but if your dealer is out-of-stock, special orders are quick and easy to fulfill.

 The Basic Binder

-This set covers the feet that are most likely to have come in the above-mentioned “bag o’ extra feet” you’ve been avoiding opening.
-These nine hardworking feet tackle some of the most common tasks you encounter in your everyday sewing projects: Blind Hem Foot G, Button Sewing Foot T, Automatic Buttonhole Foot R, Even Feed Foot, Overedge Foot M, Rolled Hem Foot 2mm D, Satin Stitch Foot F, Zig Zag Foot A, and Zipper Foot E.
+This set covers the feet most likely to have come in the above-mentioned “bag o’ extra feet” you’ve been avoiding opening.
+These nine hardworking feet tackle some of the most common tasks you encounter in your everyday sewing projects: Blind Hem Foot G, Button Sewing Foot T, Automatic Buttonhole Foot R, Even Feed Foot, Overedge Foot M, Rolled Hem Foot 2mm D, Satin stitch Foot F, Zig zag Foot A, and Zipper Foot E.